6 Important Factors About Sun Protection Clothing

 What is sun-safe UV protection clothing?

-It is always important to protect the skin from sun ultraviolet rays to avoid risks of premature skin aging, and skin cancer.
+It is always important to protect the skin from the sun's ultraviolet rays to avoid risks of premature aging, and skin cancer.
 This means the more skin you cover the better.
 A long sleeved shirt is better than a T-shirt, and long pants are better than short ones.
+More importantly the fabric need to have special characteristics such as tight woven threads to prevent the sun rays from getting through the fabric.
+Avoid fabric which have been chemically treated to provide sun protection, this type of fabric will lose its UV protection ability over time and after each wash.

 What to look for when choosing sun protective clothing?